iterative/vscode-dvc/README.md

 ### Installing and Integrating With DVC CLI

 As you probably already know there are quite a few options for installing DVC.
-This extension allows for integration with a few different setups.
+This extension can integrate with a few different setups.
 Use the workspace setup wizard to set the required config options.
 This can be done via the welcome view underneath the DVC Tracked view in the side bar's explorer view container or "Setup The Workspace" in the command palette.

 - Currently it is necessary to disable the CLI's analytics as they severely